Home CTV NBCUniversal Is Launching An AI Version Of Andy Cohen (And Yes, It’ll Do Brand Sponsorship Deals)

 Within all that content, there will, of course, be advertising opportunities.

-Peacock has already experimented plenty with AI-narrated streaming recaps, including using the voice of famous sportscaster Al Michaels for both its Paris and Milan Olympics coverage in 2024 and 2026.
+Peacock has already experimented plenty with AI-narrated streaming recaps, including using the voice of famous sportscaster Al Michaels for its Paris Olympics coverage in 2024.

 And just as the AI version of Michaels was able to reference specific brands as part of various sponsorship deals, so, too, will the AI version of Cohen, said Jelley.